Cassidy Janson

 Cassidy Janson (born 30 July 1980) is a British actress, known for her work in musical theatre.
 She won the 2020 Olivier Award for Best Supporting Performance in a Musical for & Juliet.

 Stage career

 In 2005 Janson appeared in Tick, Tick...
 Boom! at the Menier Chocolate Factory.
-She played Susan, alongside Neil Patrick Harris as Jonathan and Tee Jaye Susan as Michael.
+She played Susan, alongside Neil Patrick Harris as Jonathan and Tee Jaye as Michael.

 In 2006 she joined the original West End cast of Wicked as part of the ensemble, later moving to be standby for the role of Elphaba.
 Following this, she joined the final West End cast of Avenue Q as Kate Monster/Lucy the Slut.

 In 2011 she originated the role of Maggie Saunders in the musical version of Lend me a Tenor.
 She appears on the original cast recording.